Updated: November 27, 2024

 Cons:

-• Architecture is not as spectacular as other parts of the city
+• Architecture is not as unique as other parts of the city

 Why invest in Avenidas Novas?